 Layers are logical collections of geographic data such as water mains, hydrants, and other features in a water utilities solution, or emergency facilities and city streets in a solution designed for public safety.
 They are how geographic data is organized and combined to create maps and scenes; they are also the basis for geographic analysis.
 Within your portal, you work with your data through layers.
 You can configure properties such as editing permissions and create copies of layers to create different visualizations.
 For example, a healthcare data layer aggregated by hospital service areas likely contains attributes for many types of diseases.
 You could create a copy of the layer and stylize the data on the rate of depression.
 You could create another copy of the layer and stylize that on the rate of Alzheimer's.

 Analytics allows you to identify patterns in data.
 Stacking layers that contain different kinds of data and comparing them to each other based on where things are located is the foundational concept of spatial analysis.
 Within the same geographic space, you often have layers of data about the real world, elevation, land use, parcels, streets, and political boundaries.

 ArcGIS includes a large set of modeling functions that produce analytical results.
 These typically generate new data layers and associated tabular information in your GIS, enabling you to use ArcGIS to model a variety of spatial problems and share your results.
-Analytics includes built-in spatial analysis tools in the map viewer as well as locator and geoprocessing packages you can add to your portal.
+Analytics includes built-in spatial analysis tools in Map Viewer as well as locator and geoprocessing packages you can add to your portal.

 Apps are lightweight mapcentric computer programs with focused workflows and tools for a specific audience.
 They can be used for tasks such as tracking assets in the field, finding new retail locations, and configuring sites to collect public input.
 Some apps are designed to work on mobile devices, in web browsers, or on desktops, and some apps can run in any of these environments.
 Apps can be hosted as a part of your portal or they can be managed independently.